 What's available online?

 To help meet community interest, we have invested in more e-materials throughout our closure.
-Homebound Seattle residents can explore our vast inventory of learning and entertainment resources, including e-books (see expanded “Always Available ” lists), streaming services, learning resources and more.
+You can explore our vast collection of learning and entertainment resources, including e-books (see expanded “Always Available ” lists), streaming services, learning resources and more.
 Library staff are also ready to answer your phone call or chat or email through Ask Us.

 Can I donate my used books to the Library?